Chic-fil-A to introduce new breakfast item at select locations

-COLUMBUS, Ohio — Chic-fil-A is introducing a new breakfast item at its Columbus stores next week.
+COLUMBUS, Ohio — Chick-fil-A is introducing a new breakfast item at its Columbus stores next week.

 The fast-food restaurant known for its chicken sandwiches will start serving Chorizo Cheddar Egg Bites on Aug.
 22.